varmd/wayward/README.md

 ## Environment variables

-Use `WAYWARD_PANEL_MONITOR=n` to specify monitor number where the global panel will be placed.
+Use `export WAYWARD_PANEL_MONITOR=n` to specify monitor number where the global panel will be placed.
+Needs to be placed before the call to weston.

 ## Changelog

 0.8.3 - Add initial multi-monitor support

 0.8 - Add battery indicator

 ----